malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 The deviation from a Gaussian distribution of motions is measured using the non-Gaussian parameter $\alpha$ (@eq:non-gaussian).
-As the temperature decreases from 2.5 to 1.30, the maximum value of non-Gaussian parameter increases, demonstrating an increase in the dynamic heterogeneities, that is, there is a big difference between the fastest and the slowest particles.
+As the temperature decreases from 2.5 to 1.30, the maximum value of non-Gaussian parameter increases, (@fig:non-gaussian) demonstrating an increase in the dynamic heterogeneities, that is, there is a big difference between the fastest and the slowest particles.